 In addition, a pocket has to be created in your breast to hold the implant.
 The sub glandular placement involves creating a pocket between the chest muscle and the breast tissue, whereas the sub muscular placement inserts the implant into a pocket positioned behind the chest wall muscle.
 Again, this will be discussed thoroughly at the consultation and the decision will be made depending on the natural shape and size of the breasts, as well as the elasticity of the skin.

 Breast augmentation is a surgical procedure that will require the patient going under a general anaesthetic.
 This will ensure that the patient is not in any pain or discomfort during the surgery.
 Dr Scamp will create small incisions into the chosen insertion area and create the pocket in the breast that was discussed at the consultation.
 Once the implant has been inserted and positioned in the breast, the small incisions will be stitched up.
 From receiving the general anaesthetic to the final stitching, the breast augmentation procedure will last one to two hours in total.

 After breast augmentation surgery, it is normal to experience discolouration, swelling and soreness in the breasts and surrounding tissues.
 This is due to the volume increase that is created by the breast implant and this requires the body to adjust to this change.
 Pain relief can be issued to ensure minimal discomfort for the patient.
 A dressing will be applied to the skin where the incisions have been made and it is important to ensure this area is clean to avoid any infections that will delay a healthy recovery.
 In addition, a special support bra will have to be worn after surgery to protect the breasts and to promote the correct shape while they are healing.

-Breast augmentation reveals an enhancement of the chest, with the desired increase in size and restoring of volume.
-The new breasts will align with the proportion of your body for a natural and firmer look, as well as each breast being similarly symmetric.
+Breast augmentation aims to enhance the chest, with the new breasts more aligned with the proportion of your body and being as symmetric as possible.